 Michael Tucker, ‘quintessential community banker,’ leads trade group

-Recorder/Paul Franz Michael E. Tucker, president and CEO of the Greenfield Co-operative Bank, is the new head of the Massachusetts Bankers Association.
+RECORDER FILE PHOTO Michael E. Tucker, president and CEO of the Greenfield Co-operative Bank, says it has done well in recent years attracting customers from larger banks.
 Purchase photo reprints »

 GREENFIELD — As the new head of the Massachusetts Bankers Association, Greenfield Co-operative Bank President Michael Tucker is “a quintessential community banker,” says Bruce Spitzer, spokesman for the 180-member trade association.
 But he’s also an “innovative thinker who’s able to lead a statewide association consisting of large banks, small banks and everything in between.”
 For the 56-year-old Tucker, who began as a teller in the old Springfield Institution for Savings in 1979 while he was in law school and came to Greenfield Co-operative as president in 2002, the banking industry has been in constant flux.
 It’s been driven as much by boom and bust cycles as by technological changes, with community banks still enjoying a growth spurt in the aftermath of the 2008 financial crisis.